Nancypatel1103/ComplianceClient/APINGER_SERVICES/Apinger_Service.md

 8. After clicking, a new window will open.
    ![image 8](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/bbd0889a-8c39-4c3f-b856-85f2b3c1615f)

-9. Type command there.
+9. Type the command there.
 Type this (cat /etc/config/apinger) command there.
     ![image 9](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/24b25099-ee6e-4156-a203-97b3a527f257)

 10. After giving the command, press enter and it will show its information.